Fanny Boscawen and her legacy at Hatchlands Park

 " It is therefore remarkable, and indeed a public loss, that outside the various family circles of her descendants, where the tradition of her many virtues is kept forever green, so little is known today of this outstanding English personality."

-In 2016 the path was recreated on an almost identical route providing a wonderful reconnection between the parkland and woodland.
-Our dell, which formed part of Fanny’s original walk, remains a goal for future restoration.
+In 2016 the path was recreated on an almost identical route reconnecting the parkland and woodland.
+The dell, which formed part of Fanny’s original walk, remains a goal for future restoration.

-We hope that, on a day to celebrate the economic, political and social achievements of women, you might enjoy following in the footsteps of one of Hatchlands Park's finest pioneers.
+We hope that you might enjoy following in the footsteps of one of Hatchlands Park's finest pioneers.